Long-tailed shrike: Behaviour and ecology

-This bird has a characteristic upright "shrike" attitude when perched on a bush, from which it glides down at an angle to take lizards, large insects, small birds and rodents.
-They maintain feeding territories and are usually found single or in pairs that are well spaced out.
-Several members have been observed indulging in play behaviour fighting over perches.
+The long-tailed shrike has a characteristic upright "shrike" attitude when perched on a bush, from which it glides down at an angle to take lizards, large insects, small birds and rodents.
+It maintains feeding territories and is usually single; pairs are well spaced out.
+Several individuals have been observed indulging in play behaviour fighting over perches.
 The usual calls are harsh grating and scolding calls, likened to the squealing of a frog caught by a snake.
 They are capable of vocal mimicry and include the calls of many species including lapwings, cuckoos, puppies and squirrels in their song.
-This singing ability makes it a popular pet in parts of southeast Asia.
+This singing ability makes it a popular pet in parts of Southeast Asia.

 Long-tailed shrikes take a wide variety of animal prey.
 On occasion, they have been noted capturing fish from a stream.
 They also take small snakes.
 It sometimes indulges in kleptoparasitism and takes prey from other birds.
 It also captures flying insects in the air.
 They sometimes impale prey on a thorny bush after feeding just on the head or brain.
 They have been reported to feed on the fruits of the neem in Kerala, even attempting to impale them on a twig.

 The breeding season is in summer in the temperate ranges.
 The nest is a deep and loose cup made up of thorny twigs, rags and hair.
 This is placed in a thorny bush, trees such as Flacourtia and wild date palms (Phoenix).
 The usual clutch is about 3 to 6 eggs which are incubated by both sexes.
 The eggs hatch after about 13 to 16 days.
 Young chicks are often fed with pieces of small birds captured by the parents.
 A second brood may be raised in the same nest.
 They are sometimes parasitized by cuckoos such as the common cuckoo (Dehra Dun), common hawk-cuckoo, Jacobin cuckoo and the Asian koel in Bangladesh.